opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

    .. note::

-       Depending on your development machine’s specification this might take a little while.
-Ensure that you are in the project’s root directory, example/, and then issue the build command, shown below.
+       Build time varies depending on the development machine’s specification.
+       Ensure that you are in the project’s root directory (example/,) and then issue the the following build command.

    .. code:: shell

        mvn clean install

-5. Start the *example* project for the first time.
+5. Initialize the *example* project.

    .. code:: shell